openmarmot/twe/README.md

 - emphasis on iron man mode. strategic game doesn't start over when player dies they just take over a new bot

 ### Things to do
-- spawn objects and zombies with the debug menu
+- spawn different objects with the debug menu
-- try out different weapons on some helpless zombies
+- depending on the build the AI might be in the middle of a large fire fight
 - find and eat all four types of cheese